engramhq/engram-product-site/_posts/2021-01-15-engram-terms-renditions.md

-## What is engram about?

-*engram* is a subscription web browser-based open source software application designed as a quick thought and information capture-share tool to help people remember important things in their lives. engram describes a process in which a memory makes a physical change in the brain upon recall.
-The *engram* app also aims to help memory recall by making physical changes to bits of software code.
+*engram* is a subscription web browser-based open source software application designed as a quick thought and information capture-share tool to help people remember important things in their lives.
+Before diving in, have a review of our rendition of important terms to keep in mind with engram:

 ## Subscription